 Como Zoo & Conservatory

-This was hands down the best FREE outing we found in the area.
+This was hands down one of the top FREE kids’ activities in Minneapolis we found.
 Your entry includes the zoo and then you exit through the conservatory; seeing as much or as little as your kids’ moods allow.

 For a free zoo, they had an impressive variety of animals from gorillas and orangutans to seals.
 The ‘one-way’ flow of the zoo made it easy to walk with a stroller as well.